MelbourneSpaceProgram/smartsatcrc-firefly/README.md

 ### Model Testing
 The first step of developing the segmentation model was to find existing Pytorch implementions of effective architectures.
 Although UNets were considered, the team focused on Segnets because the former is used primarily for medical imaging.
 Provided more time, a wider selection of architecures will be tested.

-The models were adopted from publically available and MIT liscenced repositories and asigned the following numbers:
+The models were adopted from publically available and MIT liscenced repositories and assigned the following numbers:
 * SegNet1 ([repo link](https://github.com/trypag/pytorch-unet-segnet))
 * SegNet2 ([repo link](https://github.com/delta-onera/segnet_pytorch))
 * SegNet6 ([repo link](https://github.com/say4n/pytorch-segnet))